ixshayy/simple-ad-blocker/README.md

 ## Installation Guide
 ### Step 1: Download or Clone the Repository
-You can either clone the repository using Git or download the ZIP file:
+You can either clone the repository using Git or download the ZIP file and extract it:

 ```sh
 git clone https://github.com/ixshayy/simple-ad-blocker.git
 ```

-Or download the ZIP and extract it.

 ### Step 2: Load the Extension in Chrome
 1. Open **Google Chrome**.
-2. Go to **chrome://extensions/** in the address bar.
+2. Go to `chrome://extensions/` in the address bar.
 3. Enable **Developer Mode** (toggle switch in the top-right corner).
 4. Click **Load unpacked** and select the **extracted folder** (where `manifest.json` is located).
 5. The extension will now be installed and active.